darafferty/losito/docs/source/tec.rst

 .. glossary::

+    Turbulence
+        This method generates TEC values using a model of a turbulent ionosphere.
+The model adopts a Von Karman - spectrum for the turbulence and is based on the implementation of Buscher (2016) [#f1]_.
+The ionosphere is modeled as a single thin layer at a height given by :term:`hIon` using the frozen turbulence approximation: the screen structure itself is constant in time, but moves with a velocity given by :term:`vIono`.
+        The maximum differential TEC can be specified with :term:`maxdtec` and the exponent of the power spectrum  can be set using :term:`alphaIon`.

     FITS
-        **Currently not maintained** This method reads the TEC values from the FITS cube specified by :term:`fitsFilename`.
+        **Currently not maintained!** This method reads the TEC values from the FITS cube specified by :term:`fitsFilename`.
 The FITS cube must conform to the format accepted by WSClean (see https://sourceforge.net/p/wsclean/wiki/ImageDomainGridder/#tec-correction).
 The LoSiTo :ref:`tecscreen_script` can be used to generate such a FITS cube for a simple TEC screen.

     TID
-        **Currently not maintained** This method generates TEC values from a traveling ionospheric disturbance (TID) wave.
+        **Currently not maintained!** This method generates TEC values from a traveling ionospheric disturbance (TID) wave.
 The wave has an altitude of 200 km, a peak-to-peak length of 200 km and travels at a speed of 500 km/hr.
 The amplitude of the wave can be specified with :term:`maxdtec`, the maximum differential TEC parameter.

-    Turbulence
-        This method generates TEC values using a model of a turbulent ionosphere.
-The model adopts a Von Karman - spectrum for the turbulence and is based on the implementation of Buscher (2016) [#f1]_.
-The ionosphere is modeled as a single thin layer at a height given by :term:`hIon` using the frozen turbulence approximation: the screen structure itself is constant in time, but moves with a velocity given by :term:`vIono`.
-        The maximum differential TEC can be specified with :term:`maxdtec`.